DDS: Decoupled Dynamic Scene-Graph Generation Network: Related Works

 \subsection{Dynamic Scene-Graph (DSG) Generation}

-DSG is an extension of the SSG where the scene-graph is created for videos.
+} DSG is an extension of the SSG where the scene-graph is created for videos.
 This process is harder since temporal cues need to be utilized\cite{ji2021detecting, li2022dynamic, cong2021spatial}.
 Current works in this area have two-stage architectures following the initial works on SSG.
 Among these works, STTran\cite{cong2021spatial} utilizes a temporal decoder based on the self-attention mechanism.
 DSGAP\cite{li2022dynamic} expands STTran with an anticipatory pre-training paradigm.
 On the other hand, HORT\cite{ji2021detecting} utilizes a multi-branch design with different types of Transformers.
 Both STTran and HORT use similar features for relationship and object detection.
 These features come from the object bounding boxes predicted by off-the-shelf object detectors.
-STTran concatenates pair-wise object features to use as relationship features whereas HORT pools relationship features from a joint box of object pairs.
 However, using similar features for relationship and object detection forces the learning of relationships and objects to be dependent on each other.
-Therefore, to ensure generalized learning, we focus on learning the features independently.